Allegheny Outfitters – Warren, PA

-3. Apply for a Federal Employer Identification Number (FEIN).
-(If you are a foreign registered business and already have an FEIN, skip to step 4.)
+7. Apply for a Federal Employer Identification Number (FEIN).
+(If you already have an FEIN, skip to the next step.)

 This 9-digit number will be your primary identification number with state government agencies.
 We strongly recommend you obtain a FEIN whether or not it is mandated for your particular business structure, so you can properly identify your business to all state government agencies.

 It is imperative that you use the EXACT same name each time you file any type of document on behalf of your business.
 If you haven’t reviewed the Your Business Name page, please take the time to read it before proceeding.
 By establishing a consistent business name, you will avoid confusion and potential legal issues.

 8. Register for state tax and employer accounts.

 Register for state tax and employer accounts Pennsylvania Business Taxes — including Sales, Use, and Hotel Occupancy Tax, Employer Withholding Tax, and Unemployment Compensation Tax Account Registrations* — are filed with the Pennsylvania Department of Revenue and the Pennsylvania Department of Labor and Industry.
 You may register online for your Pennsylvania business tax accounts with both agencies, along with supplying your Workers’ Compensation Account information, through the PA-100 Enterprise Registration Form.